himesh2795/Crime-Rate-Analysis-and-Predictions/Readme.md

 - **Problem Statement**:
-    1. Show the top 15 types of crime
+    1. Show the top 15 crimes
-    2. Show the top 15 locations of crime
+    2. Show the top 15 locations for crimes
     3. Show crimes on Yearly, Monthly and Quartely bases
     4. Predict monthly crime rates for next 1 year and 2 years if the same trend of crime continous?